uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I am very proud of who I am today.
 It took me a long time, but I’m there.
 And what I have, my values and belief systems are mine and no one is going to impose theirs on me.
-And no one today is going to take advantage of me, man or woman, the government or the RCMP, because I have a voice today.
+And no one today is going to take advantage of me, man or woman, the government or the =|RCMP=Royal Canadian Mounted Police=, because I have a voice today.
 I can speak for me and no one can take that away.[^34]

 Survivor and the child of Survivors Vitaline Elsie Jenner said, “I’m quite happy to be able to share my story…